 July is slightly warmer than June, with daily mean temperatures around 23-25 ºC (72-74 F) in central Japan.
 Sapporo has daily mean temperatures around 20 ºC (68 F).

 July is hot in Japan, but August is even warmer with daily mean temperatures around 26-28 ºC (79-82 F) in the central part of Japan.
-Even Sapporo in the north is hot in August, with a daily mean temperature around 22 ºC (72 F).
+Even Sapporo in the north is hot in August, with a daily mean temperature of around 22 ºC (72 F).

 Pros Of Visiting Japan In Summer